semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 ![venn chart null](static/venn-null.png)

-- If the values for all data sets are 0, then show a circle with `--gray-100` color.
+- If the values for all data sets are 0, then show a circle with `--chart-palette-order-null` color.

 ![venn chart null](static/venn-null-2.png)